ksafranski/tetra/README.md

 After cloning or pulling the contents of the system, run `npm install` to install all dependencies.

+The adapters by default support Mongo for documents and local (node-fs) for blob storage.
+These should be configured in `/conf/service.json` before running the service.

 Starting the service can be done by running `node index.js`.
 For running the service continuously it is suggested you install the [forever](https://github.com/nodejitsu/forever) npm globally (`npm install forever -g`) and then run the service via